How to Calculate Food Cost Percentage for Restaurants

 Example

 To calculate the food cost percentage, we would divide $3.50 (the food cost) by $10.00 (the food sales).
-This would give us 0.35, which we would then multiply by 100 to get the food cost percentage: 35%.
+That’s 0.35.
+Then we multiply by 100 to get the food cost percentage: 35%.

 Advanced Formula

-Another way to calculate food cost percentage is to use a specific formula that takes into account the portion size of each dish and the cost of each ingredient.
+Another way to calculate food cost percentage is to use a formula that takes into account the portion size of each dish and the cost of each ingredient.

 Advanced food cost percentage formula